Letters from Tokyo

 Letters from Tokyo is:

-– First-person writing, based on lived experience
+– First-person writing, based on real experience

 – Observations drawn from specific moments and encounters